appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps.md

 :::info

 System automatically cleans unreachable and obsolete cache files periodically.
-For this reason, it's not guaranteed to reach a previous used cache file by using previous cache label in build.
+For this reason, it's not guaranteed to reach a previously used cache file by using previous cache label in build.
 Also it’s a good idea to build your workflow in a way that your build won’t fail if the cache can’t be accessed.

 :::